spockbots/city/docs-source/source/edu/lessons.rst

    we write it.

-Now after you have written the better sensor let us see how we use it
+Now after you have written the better sensor class let us see how we use it

-The sensor is stored in a directory called `spockbots` that has a file __init__.py in it this allows us to import the sensor class into a program as follows, while reading a value and wait for a while till we read the next value amd printing it pout.
+The sensor is stored in a directory called `spockbots` that has a file __init__.py in it this allows us to import the sensor class into a program as follows, while reading a value and wait for a while until we read the next value and print it out.

-Experiment and move the sensor over various different plaxes to measure the difference.
+Experiment and move the sensor over various different places to measure the difference.

 ::